routablehq/trcli/README.md

   --help             Show this message and exit.

 Commands:
-  parse_junit    Parse JUnit report and upload results to TestRail parse_openapi  Parse OpenAPI spec and create cases in TestRail parse_robot    Parse Robot Framework report and upload results to TestRail add_run        Create a new test run (useful for CI/CD flows prior to parsing results)
+  parse_junit    Parse JUnit reports and upload results to TestRail parse_openapi  Parse OpenAPI spec and create cases in TestRail parse_robot    Parse Robot Framework report and upload results to TestRail add_run        Create a new test run (useful for CI/CD flows prior to parsing results)